Nick Carraway: Inspiration for the character

 Photographic portrait of F. Scott Fitzgerald circa 1921, and a photograph of Fitzgerald circa 1917 dressed as a woman.
 After college, Fitzgerald cross-dressed during outings in Minnesota and flirted with men at social events.

 Fitzgerald modeled the character of Nick Carraway largely on himself.
 As a young Midwesterner from Minnesota, Fitzgerald attended Princeton, an Ivy League school, whereas Carraway attends Yale.
-Much like Nick's father owns a hardware store, Fitzgerald's father owned a furniture store in Minnesota until 1898.
+Much like how Nick's father owns a hardware store, Fitzgerald's father owned a furniture store in Minnesota until 1898.
 Many scholars, including Fitzgerald's close friend and critic Edmund Wilson, posit that Fitzgerald created the character of Nick as an ideal version of himself.
 His "characters—and himself—are actors in an elfin harlequinade," Wilson stated.

 Nick's Midwestern viewpoint reflects Fitzgerald's own experience.
 Edmund Wilson observed that Fitzgerald's views reflected "the Middle West of large cities and country clubs", much as writer Sinclair Lewis represented "the Middle West of the prairies and little towns".
-Wilson ascribed to Fitzgerald the strengths and weaknesses typical of 1920s Midwesterners including a "sensitivity and eagerness for life without a sound base of culture and taste".
+Wilson ascribed to Fitzgerald the strengths and weaknesses he saw in 1920s Midwesterners including a "sensitivity and eagerness for life without a sound base of culture and taste".
 He posited that, when Fitzgerald "approaches the East, he brings to it the standards of the wealthy West—the preoccupation with display, the love of magnificence and jazz, the vigorous social atmosphere of amiable flappers and youths comparatively unpoisoned as yet by the snobbery of the East".

 When creating the character of Carraway, Fitzgerald originally named the character Dud.
 In earlier drafts of the novel, (Note: Only two pages of the first draft of The Great Gatsby survive.
 Fitzgerald enclosed them with a letter to Willa Cather in 1925.
-They are now in the Fitzgerald Papers collection at Princeton University.) the character had a previous romance with Daisy Buchanan prior to their reunion on Long Island.
+They are now in the Fitzgerald Papers collection at Princeton University.) the character shared a romance with Daisy Buchanan prior to their reunion on Long Island.
 Fitzgerald's rewrites excised any romantic past between Nick and Daisy, as well as added and then deleted a passage implying that Nick departed a job after a male acquaintance amorously pursued him.
 He also changed the viewpoint of an omniscient narrator to Nick's subjective perspective.
 These alterations introduced considerable ambiguity regarding both Nick's reliability as a narrator and his sexuality which became the focus of scholarship.

+Both Ernest Hemingway and Fitzgerald's wife Zelda Sayre questioned the author's sexuality.

 The ambiguity of Nick's sexuality reflects a similar ambiguity regarding Fitzgerald's own sexuality.
 During his lifetime, Fitzgerald's sexuality became a subject of debate among his friends and acquaintances.
 As a youth, Fitzgerald had a close relationship with Father Sigourney Fay, a possibly gay Catholic priest, and Fitzgerald used his last name for the idealized romantic character of Daisy Fay.
 After college, Fitzgerald cross-dressed during outings in Minnesota, and he flirted with other men at social events.